AnnaTari/HM-Project-Frontend/README.md

 # LotteryApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.
+We had version 10.1.0 for the npm package manager and version 20.9.0 for Node.js.

 ## Setup